SwapnilGotsurve/quizz/README.md

 - **Leaderboard:** Users can compare their scores with others on a leaderboard.
 - **Progress Tracking:** Allows users to track their scores and improvement over time.
 After getting 10 on 10 score the confetti effect is activate using confetti animation
 - **Dark Light Mode:** Users can view the website according to your need.
 It makes very interactive.
+- - **User Interactive GUI:** Its increase the Users experience thorught out the GUI.
 -
 ## 4. Technologies Used✅
 - **Figma:** Figma for UI/UX prototyping and design .